 The American Saddlebred has long been used to improve other breeds - to give them height, refinement, length of neck, a great "can do" attitude and also to add colour.

-Two of the Saddlebred crosses are breeds within their own right, the National Show Horse (Saddlebred x Arab) and the Georgian Grande (Saddlebred x Draft Horse/Traditional Gypsy Cob).
+Two of the Saddlebred crosses are breeds within their own right in America, the National Show Horse (Saddlebred x Arab) and the Georgian Grande (Saddlebred x Draft Horse/Traditional Gypsy Cob).
+In the UK, although these are entered on dual registries with USA-UK, they are considered a Partbred Saddlebred and should be shown in the Partbred division (classes are split into pure and partbred).

 USA-UK, 24 Coton Grove, Shirley, Solihull, Birmingham, B90 1BS.